UK Dept for Digital, Culture, Media and Sport (DCMS) Call for Evidence on Digital Identity 2019

 Cybercrime Inquiry 2009

 In May, the House of Representatives Standing Committee on Communications launched its Inquiry into Cyber Crime.
-Lockstep made a detailed submission concentrating on the need for better protection of digital identities.
-We argued that smartcards and the like have unique potential and yet attract undue anxiety, and canvassed ways to reduce the political risks.
+Lockstep made a detailed submission (PDF) concentrating on the need for better protection of digital identities.
+We argued that smartcards and the like [that is, smart phones subsequently] have unique potential and yet attract undue anxiety, and we canvassed ways to reduce the political risks.

 Committee Hearing appearance

 On 9 Oct 2009, Stephen testified at the Inquiry hearings in Sydney.
-The Handard transcript of the hearing is available at http://www.aph.gov.au/hansard/reps/commttee/R12383.pdf.
+The Hansard transcript of the hearing is available here.

 Stephen testified that ‘We take a lot more care with car keys than digital identity.
 Electronic services are still very timid about authentication.
 Convenience trumps all else.
 [So now] cost of ID fraud every year far exceeds the cost of car theft.’